aqilahfarhah18/car-plate-recognition-system/PMP-PLAN/D-PROJECT_EXECUTION.md

  + Car Plate Implementation Example

-### Some description of the project coding and implmentation
+### Some description of the project coding and implementation

 ### Project Result